RConsortium/S7/README.md

 The S7 package is a new OOP system designed to be a successor to S3 and S4.
-It has been designed and implemented collaboratively by the R Consortium Object-Oriented Programming Working Group, which includes representatives from R-Core, BioConductor, RStudio/tidyverse, and the wider R community.
+It has been designed and implemented collaboratively by the R Consortium Object-Oriented Programming Working Group, which includes representatives from R-Core, Bioconductor, the tidyverse/Posit, and the wider R community.

 S7 is somewhat experimental; we are confident in the design but it has